HĀPAI TŪHONO

 Kaihāpai Rangatahi – Youth Employment Navigator

-• Support rangatahi through up to 26 weeks of pre-employment, placement into employment, and 52 weeks of pastoral care
+• Support rangatahi through pre-employment, placement, and ongoing pastoral care

-• Build strong, values-based relationships with employers, stakeholders, and industry partners
+• Build strong relationships with employers and community partners

-• Track progress and report programme outcomes and internal leadership
+• Track progress and contribute to programme reporting

-• Experience supporting rangatahi in youth work, pastoral care, coaching, or mentoring
+• Experience working with rangatahi in youth work, mentoring, or coaching

 • Strong communication and relationship-building skills